 If owners have come to the point of needing to rehome their pet it may be an option to hand the dog back to the original breeder.
 This is often considered to be a good option.
 Please be advised that the breeders are under no obligation to take back the dog but a good breeder will gladly want to help to ensure a happy dog and owner.

 Breeders know the PWD breed and the challenges owners face.
 The pet will often be taken back into the breeder's family home and treated as a pet and not a dog amongst many in a rescue kennel.
 Like reputable charities, breeders often have inquiries for older dogs to rehome and like charities there will be no financial exchange or payment to the current owner.
 The breeders will take the time to re-train and re-socialise the dog and will also take great care to find a suitable home for the dog.
 This can easily take up to 6 months or more.
 Depending on the situation the current owner may continue to pay for the feeding of the dog or continue to insure the dog until they go to their next home.
 Please remember that the breeder may well be taking on ownership and all financial, legal and medical responsibility for a dog they had not planned for.
 Remember equivalent personalised care from doggy daycare or home boarding costs between £15 to £25 a day.
-It is important to note that most breeders will not take a dog back simply because they are ill, terminally ill or injured and the current owners do not want to deal with the legal, financial or medical responsibility.
+It is important to note that breeders are under no obligation to take a dog back simply because they are no longer wanted, ill, terminally ill or injured and the current owners do not want to deal with their legal, financial or medical responsibility.

 Owners do have the following alternatives but they come with their own issues: